GSA/cto-website/_techtalks/2018-04-26-it-standards-team.md

 We want to share with you the steps we must complete, the reviews that are required, and the approvals that must be acquired.

-We also want to hear from you, so join us on April 26th and bring your questions
+We also want to hear from you, so join us on April 26th and bring your questions.